chen-yiliang/ProstaTD/README.md

 <a id="download-access"></a>
 ## 📥 Download Access

 To request access to the ProstaTD Dataset, please fill out our [request form](https://forms.gle/W8aGcb5c48YCXV1L9).

-**Important Notes:**
-🔹 **Recommended Email**: Advice use **Gmail**​​ for submission (other emails may find the reply in spam folders).
+Advice use **Gmail**​​ for submission (other emails may find the reply in spam folders).
-🔹 **Response Time**: If you haven't received access instructions within **one hour**, please send a follow-up email to us with subject "ProstaTD Access Request - [Your Name]".
-We'll manually process your request and send the download link within **2 business days**.

-Some classification results of our ProstaTD (Prostate21) can be found at [SurgVISTA](https://arxiv.org/pdf/2506.02692)
+> [!IMPORTANT]
+> There are two versions available:
+> • **Version 1 (ProstaTDv1)** — the version used in the original paper
+> • **Version 2 (ProstaTDv2)** — the fixed version (details to be announced later)
+>
+> We strongly recommend using **ProstaTDv2** for your experiments.
+>
+> We plan to release the full annotation and other resources at the end of April through the ICLR conference.
+Stay tuned!
+>
+> Additionally, the full dataset and annotation release will also be migrated to **ModelScope** and **Hugging Face**.
+The current triplet classification annotation will continue to be temporarily supported on **Kaggle** until the migration to the new platforms is complete.

 ## 📈 Evaluation Toolkit